firehol/blocklist-ipsets/README.md

 I decided to upload these lists to a github repo because:

 1. They are free to use.
-The intentions of their creators is to help internet security.
+The intention of their creators is to help internet security.

 2. Github provides (via `git pull`) a unified way of updating all the list together.
 Pulling this repo regularly on your machines, you will update all the IP lists at once.